Chuba Hubbard Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Season Stats

-- This season Hubbard has rushed for 427 yards (35.6 per game) on 122 carries with three touchdowns.
+- Hubbard has run for 427 yards on 122 carries (35.6 yards per game), with three touchdowns on the ground this year.

 - He has handled 122, or 36.6%, of his team's 333 rushing attempts this season.